space-isa/get-connected-2.0/README.md

 ---

 ## Motivation
-As a data engineering project, this code primarily showcases how to transform raw input data (leaving the original source unchanged) and export it to a given destination.
-In a scaled-up version of this pipeline, data would be downloaded from a database and the transformed data directly uploaded to a database or a data warehouse.
-This would be a complete Extract-Transform-Load (ETL) process.
+As a data engineering project, this code currently showcases how to acquire (via web-scraping) and transform raw input data (leaving the original source unchanged) and export it to a given destination.
+As an ongoing project, transformed data will be uploaded to a database (completing the ETL process), then vizualized using Tableau.

 ### Project requirements